The Best Spider Killers of 2023

 Q. How can I prevent a recurrence of spiders?

 Treat the exterior of your home according to the manufacturer’s suggestions.
-The label should have a treatment interval listed, so adhere to it when you’re putting together your DIY pest control plan.
+The label usually has a treatment interval listed, so adhere to it when you’re putting together your DIY pest control plan.

 Why Trust Bob Vila